Call: 01254 67 22 22

 Where a child is born after the 1st December 2003, the father will automatically acquire parental responsibility, but only where he is registered as the child’s father on the birth certificate.

 Where the father does not have parental responsibility, the father and mother may agree that the father has parental responsibility and enter into a formal agreement confirming this.
 However, if it is disputed, the father may have to apply for a Parental Responsibility Order.
 It is also possible in some cases for the non parental carer (e.g. grandparent) to obtain Parental Responsibility.
 As in all other cases, the interests of the child will be regarded as of primary importance in determining whether such an Order should be made.

 Financial maintenance is very rarely dealt with by the court.
 You can use the Child Maintenance Calculator on the www.gov.uk website at this link to calculate a maintenance estimate.
 Please contact us if you require further advice.

-Please fill in the form on the right of the page or to arrange an appointment for a free initial consultation to discuss matters, please contact the head of our team Rachel Horman on 01254 67 22 22.
+Please arrange a callback or, to arrange an appointment for an initial consultation to discuss matters, please contact Stuart Barton on 01254 67 22 22.request a call back

 We are committed to transparency in our prices, for more details of our pricing structures, potential additional costs and disbursements

 Suite 207, Park House Business Centre, 10 Park Street, Bristol, BS1 5HX0117 432 3000 directions